KristenSantos/2-2-dom-exemplar-Kristen-Santos/README.md

 The remaining questions will have you directly modifying the content of the `modify.html` page.
 You should see the content on the page changing as you write your JavaScript code!

 Now we're getting into grabbing *existing* elements, and updating them in some way.
-For this one, use the `setSubtitleText` function, and grab the subtitle `h2` element somehow (maybe `id` or the tag name?) and then update it's empty text content to say:
+For this one, use the `setSubtitleText` function, and grab the subtitle `h2` element somehow (maybe `id` or the tag name?).
+It is currently an empty element so we want you to update its `textContent` to say:

 ```
 This is a subtitle!
 ```

 ### Question 4: modifyDivClassList - modify.js (UPDATE)
 Editing classes is going to be a *super* common task for you.
-So to do this correctly learn about the `classList` element property.
-We'll only need it's `add` and `remove` methods here, but it has a lot of useful ones, like `toggle`.
+So, to do this correctly, learn about the `classList` element property (see links below).
+We'll only need its `add` and `remove` methods here, but it has a lot of useful ones, like `toggle`.

-Anyway, inside `modifyDivClassList`, we'll edit out `#modify-classes` div.
+Inside `modifyDivClassList`, we'll edit out `#modify-classes` div.
 It has 2 classes on it.
-All we want to do is remove `bad-class`, and then add `new-class`.
+All we want to do is remove `"bad-class"`, and then add `"new-class"`.
 That means there will still be 2 classes on it by the time you're done.

 `classList` allows us to edit only the class names we need to, without touching the rest.
 Get good with it!